2023 Solar Incentives Guide for Bakersfield, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered by the federal government, while others are offered by the state of California or by your utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+The phrase "solar incentives" generally refers to financial incentives designed to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
+Incentives could include things like discounts, cash back or monthly utility bill credits.
+Some incentives are provided by the federal government, while others are handled by the California government or by your utility company, county or municipality.
+Some solar incentives you might qualify for are:

 Best Regional Coverage